 She points out that seemingly having it all doesn’t mean not being depressed or anxious.
 She admitted that “I only have a few days a month where I actually feel like I was good at life… The other days I feel like I’m barely accomplishing the minimum or that I’m a loser.”

-I don’t usually rely quite so heavily on quotes when writing reviews, but Jenny’s words are far funnier than mine, and I wanted to share some of my favourites.
-This book is laugh out loud hilarious, and a delightfully sneaky way of attacking stigma without being primarily about mental health.
-You will read more about taxidermy than you could have ever imagined, and you might even be tempted to get your very own taxidermied armadillo purse (yup, that’s a real thing, Google it).
+I don’t usually include so many quotes in reviews, but Jenny’s words are far funnier than mine.
+This book is laugh-out-loud hilarious, and it’s a delightfully sneaky way of attacking stigma without being about mental health.
+You’ll read more about taxidermy than you could have ever imagined; heck, you might even be tempted to get your very own taxidermied armadillo purse (yup, that’s a thing, Google it).